American Muscle Car Hemi Engine Restoration & Repair /

 This is a picture of a blown 392 Hemi I built.
 I am running it for the customer.
 Mike, (the man in pink), is the director of launch control at Kennedy Space Center.
 His personal crew chief (Bob) watches as the cam break-in progresses.
 They are watching the oil pressure at 80 lbs and manifold vacuum.
 That's right, I said vacuum.
 It is until you open the butterflies that allows the boost to build.
 This set up is for 8 lbs of boost.
 The blower cannot push compressed heated air into the intake, until the throttle is opened.
 March 2006

-This is the Blown 392 Hemi that I bought from "Big Daddy" and I built it myself.
+This is the Blown 392 Hemi that I built.
+I bought the rebuild able core from "Big Daddy" and I built it myself.
 I have my son Andy, sit next to it, to show you how big it is.
 This was my first supercharged Hemi.
 It was a little different than the naturally aspirated version.
 I built a lot of 392's that were naturally aspirated so I spent a lot of time researching "how to supercharge" before I started.
 I had some help from Don Garlits on this one.
 He lives 2 hours from me in Ocala.
 He's had a lot of experience with superchargers.
 Right!
 This particular Hemi was an idea that I thought up one day.
 I called a few people and asked around and left it at that.
 One night we all were sitting at the dinner table and the phone rang and it was Don Garlits.
 My wife said, "Eddie it's Don Garlits and he wants you".
 We talked for a while, then I went over and bought it .
 The rest now, is history.

 This engine was sold to a good customer in California.
 This is a Stage V Hemi.
 This is an old school approach to determine if things are OK.
 I'm using my senses to check how the engines is running.
 I use SMELL, TEMP and PUSH exiting the pipes.
 Smell tells me if it is rich or lean.
 Temp tells me if the timing is retarded or advanced and Push is how much cam is in the motor.
 I have the professional tools to do the job, and I use them as we go.
 And,God gave me the same ones with a brain attached.
 Knowing your way around one of these is, priceless.